Prozac: 7 things you should know

 - Prozac may be used in combination with olanzapine for the treatment of depressive episodes associated with bipolar I disorder and for people with treatment-resistant depression who have not responded to two trials of antidepressants.

 - Prozac is available as a generic under the name fluoxetine.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Headache, loss of energy, flu-like symptoms, nausea, diarrhea, weight-loss, abnormal bleeding, increased sweating or decreased libido.
+- A headache, a loss of energy, flu-like symptoms, nausea, diarrhea, weight-loss, abnormal bleeding, increased sweating, or decreased libido.
 Anxiety, low sodium levels, allergic reactions (including rash) can also occur.
 May also affect heart rhythm and trigger angle-closure glaucoma.

 - As with other antidepressants, Prozac may increase the risk of suicidal thoughts or behavior, especially in children and young adults.

-- May impair judgement and affect ability to drive or operate machinery.
+- May impair judgment and affect a person's ability to drive or operate machinery.